jymchng/python-newtype-dev/docs/development/performance.md

 # Performance Considerations

-This document outlines performance considerations when using Python NewType and provides guidance on optimizing your code.
+This document outlines performance considerations when using python-newtype and provides guidance on optimizing your code.

 ## Memory Usage

-Python NewType is designed to be memory-efficient, with minimal overhead compared to the base types being wrapped.
+python-newtype is designed to be memory-efficient, with minimal overhead compared to the base types being wrapped.
 However, there are a few things to keep in mind:

 1. Each wrapped instance maintains a reference to its base class
 2. Additional attributes and methods will consume extra memory